SaviourMadeit/STM32F4_Breakout_Board/README.txt

 ## Contents

-- Schematics: Contains the schematic,and footprint files detailing the board's layout and connections.
+- Schematics: Contains the schematic, and footprint files detailing the board's layout and connections.
-- Gerber_Files: Gerber files for PCB fabrication and Assemblying.
+- Gerber_Files: Gerber files for PCB fabrication and Assembly.
 - Documentation: Additional documentation, usage guides, and pinout details.
 - Examples: Sample code examples demonstrating the use of different communication protocols with the breakout board.